JellyNekoNeko/toyoko-tracker/README.md

 #### Install from PyPI

-- Windows: Press Win + R, type cmd, then press Enter.
+- **Windows**: Press Win + R, type cmd, then press Enter.
 This will open the Command Prompt window where you can enter commands.
 Alternatively, click the Start menu → search for PowerShell → open Windows PowerShell.
-- MacOS: Open Launchpad, search for and click Terminal, then you can enter commands.
+- **MacOS**: Open Launchpad, search for and click Terminal, then you can enter commands.
-- Linux: Press Ctrl + Alt + T to automatically open the terminal.
+- **Linux**: Press Ctrl + Alt + T to automatically open the terminal.
 You can also search for Terminal in the applications menu.

 Run the following commands to complete the installation: